truemped/tornadotools/README.rst

 2. Python decorators.
 Mostly they are little code snippets doing something useful and enhancing Tornado_ in a (hopefully) useful way.

+Detailed usage is can be found in the documentation_.

 Getting started with the code
 =============================